Brown University strikes agreement with Trump administration to restore lost federal funding

 It is the latest deal between an Ivy League school and the Trump administration, which has used its control of federal funding to push for reforms at colleges he decries as overrun by liberalism and antisemitism.

-The deal has numerous similarities with one signed last week by Columbia University that the government called a roadmap for other universities.
+The deal has numerous similarities with one signed last week by Columbia University, which the government called a roadmap for other universities.
 Unlike that agreement, however, Brown's does not include an outside monitor.

 The three-year agreement with Brown restores dozens of suspended grants and contracts.
 It also calls for the federal government to reimburse Brown for $50 million in unpaid federal grant costs.